pkosiec/botkube-docs/docs/features/commands.md

 Run `@Botkube ping` to the channel where Botkube is added.
 The Botkube will respond you with the **pong** message from all the configured clusters.

-For [multi-cluster configuration](./executor/index.md#specify-cluster-name), use the `--cluster-name` flag to get response from the cluster mentioned in the flag.
-Else check the deployment in Kubernetes cluster in the **botkube** namespace.
+For multi-cluster configuration, use the [`--cluster-name` flag](#specify-cluster-name) to get response from the cluster mentioned in the flag.

 ### List Botkube executors